Hanoi Metro Line 2A

-Line 2A, Hanoi Metro (Cát Linh–Hà Đông), also known as Cát Linh line, is an elevated mass transit railway line, and part of the Hanoi Metro network.
-It is the first rapid transit line to operate in Vietnam, and was opened for service on 6 November 2021.
+Hanoi Metro Line 2A, also known as the Cát Linh - Hà Đông Line, is an elevated mass transit railway line which is part of the Hanoi Metro network.
+It is the first rapid transit line to operate in Vietnam and was opened for service on 6 November 2021.

-The 12-station line starts at Cat Linh in Dong Da District, passes through Thuong Dinh in Thanh Xuân District and ends at Yen Nghia in Ha Dong District.
+The 12-station line starts at Cát Linh in Đống Đa district, passes through Thượng Đình in Thanh Xuân district and ends at Yên Nghĩa in Hà Đông district.

 History

-Construction of the 13.1 km line started in October 2011 and was initially scheduled to be completed by 2013.
+Construction of the 13.1 km line started in October 2011 and was initially scheduled to be completed by 2016.
 The completion has been delayed due to several hurdles including finalizing funding from the government of China.
 The original cost estimate of $552.86 million has also ballooned to more than $868 million.
 Most of the funding for the project is financed by preferential loans from the Export Import Bank of China.
 The rest of funding is from the Vietnamese government.

 The line was constructed by China Railway Engineering Corporation.
 The bulk of the construction was completed by the fourth quarter of 2018.
 Operational tests were conducted at the end of 2018 and again in 2019.
 After delays, Line 2A eventually opened to the public on 6 November 2021.

+Route

 Stations

 The stations are built and designed with the concept of station variety.
 Each station has a distinct color.
 For example, La Khe station has a light green theme.
 All stations have curvy roofs, suitable for the hot, humid and rainy climate of Vietnam and consistent with Southeast Asian architecture.
 The roofs are covered with light-absorbing, wind-protection and radiation-proof materials.
-Some stations, such as Cat Linh Station, are designed with modern and neighborhood-multifunctional styles.
+Some stations, such as Cát Linh station, are designed with modern and neighborhood-multifunctional styles.

 Stations are equipped with facilities such as lifts, escalators, stairways, security cameras, wheelchair accessibility, automatic fare collection systems, and ventilation systems.
 Emergency exits are designed according to international standards to ensure maximum safety for passengers.